BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/json_quest.md

 Your React front end should contain a form that asks the user for the following information: name, quest, and color.

+Every input will need an `onChange` event that saves the value of the user input.

+The form will need an `onSubmit` that is detailed later on in the lab.

 ## Using the API

 You will need to import `useEffect` to fetch the data from your local end point.